querqy/querqy-docs/docs/source/querqy/rewriters/common-rules.rst

   Default: ``true``

+boostMethod
+  *Querqy 5.4*: How to combine UP/DOWN boosts with the score of the main user query.
+Available methods are ADDITIVE and MULTIPLICATIVE.

+  Default: ``ADDITIVE``

 allowBooleanInput
-  Whether to interpret the rule input definitions as boolean expressions.
+  *Querqy 5.0*: Whether to interpret the rule input definitions as boolean expressions.
-  (Querqy 5 only)

   Default: ``false``